Skip to main content

 Example 2: Output Variable Renaming

-Suppose the Tool is registered as follows:
+Suppose the tool is defined as follows during registration:

 mcp_inst.tool(